anshul-2010/Computational-Systems-Biology/genetic_algorithm/README.md

 Require: Initial population and max number of generations to run the algorithm.
 Also, tournament selection method is the selection method incorporated.
 Single-point crossover and flip mutations are used.

 1: Initialization
     population <-- Initialize-Population(population size)

 2: while (individual < len(population)) do
     Randomly Initialize population or Take the attractors’ from the boolean network.
 3: end while

-4: LOOP (GENERATION LOOP)
+4: Lopp (Generation Loop)
-5: while generation max gen+1 do
+5: while (generation < max(gen)+1) do
 6:   Choose parents based on the fitness function (RL-DFBA)
-7: for child=0, child population size / 2, child ++ do
+7:   for (child=0, child < population size / 2, child ++) do
 8:     Select the pair of parents and perform single point crossover between the parents
 9:   Mutate(child1) with low probability
 10:  Mutate(child2) with low probability
 11:  end for
 12: end while
 13: Replace the old population with the new generated off-springs

 14: OUTPUT
 15: Calcuate the best individual in the population and return it
 ```